-SUBJECT ACCESS REQUESTS
+SUBJECT ACCESS REQUESTS – Advice and Support

 Sounds easy doesn’t it?
-Experience tells us that organisations can make a complete mess of getting it right.
+Experience tells us that organisations can make a complete mess of providing a response.
 This comes from not understanding how to verify someone’s identity, to providing too much or too little information and everything in between.

 Subject access requests can be complex, but you want to get it right from the start.